Watch us in action

 Scanning, Adjudication and Tabulation

 Once a ballot is ready for tabulation, a machine scans the ballot and stores the images on a secure and closed system.
-If a ballot needs to be adjudicated, we electronically duplicate the ballot using the Voter Intent Manual produced by the Office of the Secretary of State which ensures consistent determination of voter intent.
+If a ballot needs to be adjudicated, we electronically duplicate the ballot using the Voter Intent Manual which ensures consistent determination of voter intent.

 Scanning does not happen every day, or at all hours.
 If there is no live stream or no activity in the scanning area, please check back again at another time or day.